ou524u/Open-Rayzer/README.md

 ## 2. Dataset

 We use RealEstate10K dataset from [pixelSplat](https://github.com/dcharatan/pixelsplat?tab=readme-ov-file#acquiring-datasets), and followed [LVSM](https://github.com/haian-jin/LVSM) to do the preprocessing.
-We also pack and preprocess DL3DV dataset, which is expected to be released soon.
-For the 2 datasets, you need to first download and unzip the `.torch` chunks.
+We also pack and preprocess DL3DV dataset into pixelSplat style, and release them [here](https://huggingface.co/datasets/littlekoyo/dl3dv-960P_chunked/blob/main/dl3dv_chunked.tar).
+For the 2 datasets, **please ensure compliance with the respective licensing agreements when downloading**.
+You need to first download and unzip the `.torch` chunks.
 After that, process the dataset with:

 ```bash
 # process re10k training split